RivkyBaum/ExchangeRatesWebsite/HOW_TO_RUN.md

 1. **Backend: C# ASP.NET8 core**
 2. **Frontend: Angular16**

-I used exchange rates API which provides real dataת And I used in ANGULAR a component library called PRIME NG I created a Dockerfile.
+I used exchange rates API which provides real data.
+And I used in ANGULAR a component library called PRIME NG I created a Dockerfile.